skyth3r/Skyth3r.github.io/content/notes/automating-now.md

 My [now](/now) page on this website is automatically updated daily 🎉

-The travel and media sections are now updated daily with the lastest places I've been and the lastest things I've watched, read and played as well!
+The travel and media sections are now updated daily with the latest places I've been and the latest things I've watched, read and played as well!

-The idea to automate my now page comes from seeing other folks trying to do the same, but I was mainly inspired by [Robb Knight](https://rknight.me/blog/automating-my-now-page/) and [Sophie Koonin](https://localghost.dev/blog/everything-should-have-an-api-adventures-in-trying-to-automate-stuff/).
+The idea to automate my now page came from seeing other folks trying to do the same, but I was mainly inspired by [Robb Knight](https://rknight.me/blog/automating-my-now-page/) and [Sophie Koonin](https://localghost.dev/blog/everything-should-have-an-api-adventures-in-trying-to-automate-stuff/).

 This data is obtained from a few different sources.
-If you want to know more about how it works, you can checkout the Go script I wrote [here on GitHub](https://github.com/Skyth3r/automate-now).
+If you want to know more about how it works, you can check out the Go script I wrote [here on GitHub](https://github.com/Skyth3r/automate-now).

 I plan on putting a small guide together on how to use it to automate your own now page as well as a detailed deep dive post to explain how I got it all working and what some of the challenges were with this project soon.

 {{< notice note >}}
-I got around to writing the post on how I did this using a Go and GitHub Actions.
+I got around to writing the post on how I did this using Go and GitHub Actions.
 You can read more about [how I automated my now page here](https://akashgoswami.dev/posts/automating-my-now-page/).
 {{< /notice >}}